Updated 1st September 2020

 We are indeed living in ‘unprecedented’ times and many things may never return to the ‘old’ normal but instead be replaced by a ‘new’ normal.
 We all now talk with new vocabularies including ‘social distancing’, ‘2 meter rules’ ‘Stay Safe’, ‘Track and Trace’ and many more.
 The virtual world and what this would have to offer for the way that we encourage our axial SpA patients to exercise and remain healthy has been knocking on the door for several years.
 COVID-19 blew that door wide open with the winds of change blowing us through it at ‘unprecedented’ speed.

-This blog captures and shares personal journeys of two AStretch physiotherapists as they have embraced new ways of working and reaching their patients during the ‘lock down’.
-Much has been written and illustrated which covers how each and every person have been introduced to the ‘zooming’ concept and these examples hopefully share how this can be achieved and how effective these can be.
+This blog captures and shares personal journeys of physiotherapy colleagues as they have embraced new ways of working and reaching their patients during the ‘lock down’.

 “Over the last two months I have started regular zoom exercise sessions, on a voluntary basis, with the Bath NASS group.
 These started as daily sessions then moved to three times weekly.
 The sessions were well received by the Bath branch and NASS HQ have asked if I can offer them to other NASS groups.
 Due to my concerns on the logistics of providing Zoom sessions to larger numbers, I am looking to provide online videos via YouTube.
 These will be pre-recorded or live-streamed sessions via the NASS YouTube site.